pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="BEMIS">MR. BEMIS</span>: Mr. Chairman, in connection with this
-next point to which you were proceeding, I would like to suggest that that is a very technical subject and a great deal <span style="page" id="page89">[p.89]</span> of testimony might be brought out on that which would consume a lot of time, and perhaps we might hasten matters by asking Mr. Tate to give us within five or ten minutes a statement of the major things that he could call to our attention.
+next point to which you were proceeding, I would like to suggest that that is a very technical subject and a great deal <span class="page" id="page89">[p.89]</span> of testimony might be brought out on that which would consume a lot of time, and perhaps we might hasten matters by asking Mr. Tate to give us within five or ten minutes a statement of the major things that he could call to our attention.
 Otherwise, we will get lost in a maze of technicalities.</p>